 LIMANTOUR BEACH, OLEMA

-Directions: Follow Highway 101 north to the Sir Francis Drake Boulevard exit, then follow Sir Francis through San Anselmo and Lagunitas to Olema.
+Directions: From San Francisco, take Highway 101 north to the Sir Francis Drake Boulevard exit, then follow Sir Francis through San Anselmo and Lagunitas to Olema.
 At the intersection with Highway 1, turn right onto 1.
 Just north of Olema, go left on Bear Valley Road.
 A mile after the turnoff for the Bear Valley Visitor Center, turn left (at the Limantour Beach sign) on Limantour Road and follow it 11 miles to the parking lot at the end.
-Walk north .5 miles until you see some dunes about 50 yards east of the shore.
-Nudists usually prefer the valleys between the dunes for sunbathing, which may be nearly devoid of or dotted with users, depending on the day.
+Walk north a half-mile until you see some dunes about 50 yards east of the shore.
+Nudists usually prefer the valleys between the dunes for sunbathing.
+“One Sunday we had 200 yards to ourselves,” Velkoff says.
+But lately, the dunes have been more crowded.